-Stimulant medications (e.g. methylphenidate) Adverse effects in children and adolescents
+Stimulant medications (e.g. methylphenidate)

 - " Common: loss of, or decreased appetite, poor weight gain and insomnia. - " Common initially: headache, abdominal pain. - " Dysphoria or emotional blunting at high doses. - " May precipitate or worsen tics. - " May, at higher doses, lower the seizure threshold and precipitate seizures in children and adolescents suffering from epilepsy.